pymc-devs/pymc-examples/examples/gaussian_processes/HSGP.myst.md

 plt.tight_layout();
 ```

 The plots above compare the approximate Gram matrices to the unapproximated Gram matrix in the top left panel.
-These results are only relevant to the context of the particular domain defined by `X` and the chosen lengthscale, $\ell = 3$.
+The goal is to compare the approximated Gram matrices to the true one (upper left).
+Qualitatively, the more similar they look the better the approximation.
+Also, these results are only relevant to the context of the particular domain defined by `X` and the chosen lengthscale, $\ell = 3$ -- just because it looks good for $\ell = 3$ doesn't mean it will look good for, for instance, $\ell = 10$.
 We can make a few observations:
 - The approximation visually looks good for the two panels with $m = [20, 20]$ and $m = [10, 10]$, with $c=3.0$.
 The rest show clear differences to the unapproximated Gram matrix.
 - $c=1.5$ is generally too small, regardless of $m$.
 - Perhaps surprisingly, the $m=[4, 4]$, $c=1.5$ approximation looks better than the $m=[4, 4]$, $c=3$ one.
 As we showed earlier, when we "stretch" the eigenvector basis to fill a larger domain than our `X` (larger by the multiple $c$), we can lose fidelity at smaller lengthscales.